 The Halliwell-Phillipps collection contains 3,100 items of printed ephemera, and was presented to the Library in 1852 by the Shakespearean scholar James Orchard Halliwell.
+You can see catalogue records with high-quality digital images of almost everything in the collection from our Books and Printed Items catalogue.

 The thirty-one bound volumes include a wide range of material from royal proclamations to broadsides, ballads, poems, sheet music, trade cards, bill headings and advertisements.
 The proclamations date from the reign of Charles I, but most of the items are from the end of the seventeenth and early eighteenth century.
 Musical items account for about one third of the total collection, many of which were sung in contemporary operas and plays or were composed to celebrate public events.